DataDog/hiring-engineers/answers.md

 ![new_dashboard](./screenshots/new_dashboard.png)

 ### - Bonus question: What is the difference between a timeboard and a screenboard?

+ | Timeboard | Screenboard
+  Temporality | Graphs are in sync and scoped to the same time. | Graphs can have different time frame.
+  Layout | Graphs in timeboard are aligned to grid. | Graphs is resizable and can be dragged and dropped at any preferred position.
+  Method to share | Graphs can be shared individually. | Screenboard can be shared as a whole live.
+The access is read-only.
+  Advantages | It is appropriate for troubleshooting and correlation. | An ideal board to show the status of metrics and share with others.

  - Timeboard:
-Temporality: timeboard graphs are in sync and scoped to the same time.
+  *Temporality*: timeboard graphs are in sync and scoped to the same time.
-Layout: graphs in timeboard are aligned to grid.
+  *Layout*: graphs in timeboard are aligned to grid.
-Method to share: graphs can be shared individually.
+  *Method to share*: graphs can be shared individually.
-Advantages: it is appropriate for troubleshooting and correlation.
+  *Advantages*: it is appropriate for troubleshooting and correlation.
 - Screenboard:
   Temporality: screenboard graphs can have different time frame.
   Layout: graphs is resizable and can be dragged and dropped at any preferred position.
   Method to share: screenboard can be shared as a whole live.
 The access is read-only.
   Advantages: an ideal board to show the status of metrics and share with others.

 ## Step 2: Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification.
 Enlarge the graphs and annotate the test.support.random graph by clicking the icon on the top right corner.